 How to Become an HVAC Technician

-You can be certified by taking classes at a community college or trade school.
-How long it takes to become an HVAC technician is linked to the program, which is typically six months to two years.
+You can be certified by attending classes at a community college or trade school.
+How long it takes to become an HVAC technician relies on the program, which is usually six months to two years.
 Your employer could also want NATE certification.
-Known as North American Technician Excellence, this industry-leading accreditation increases your technical expertise to help you better serve customers.
+This refers to North American Technician Excellence, this top endorsement improves your technical expertise to help you better serve customers.

-Career Explorer noted that technicians familiar with tablets, electronics and troubleshooting will be in large demand as equipment updates.
+Career Explorer says that technicians who have expertise with tablets, electronics and troubleshooting will be in great demand as equipment becomes more technologically advanced.

 A Day in the Life of an HVAC Technician

 Your work schedule might vary depending on where you work.
-If you perform repairs, you could work early, late or be on call.
-If you work in construction/home building or management, you could have more of a regular schedule during normal business hours.
+If you do repairs, you might work early, late or be on call.
+If you work in construction/home building or management, you could have more of a fixed schedule during normal business hours.

 Average Salary for HVAC Technicians and Other HVAC Careers